Swathi88-devi/LLM-Reliability-Evaluation-Pipeline-LREP-/README.md

 evaluation_summary.csv
 **How the Pipeline Works**

-The system requires two JSON inputs:
+The system supports both CSV and JSON inputs for conversations and context documents:

-1. Conversation JSON
+1. Conversation Input (CSV or JSON)
-This contains the user’s question, the model’s response, and optional metadata like timestamps or token counts.
+This contains the user’s question, the model’s response, and optional metadata such as timestamps or token counts.

-2. Context JSON
+2. Context Input (CSV or JSON)
-This includes a list of context documents (typically pulled from a vector database).
-Each item looks like:
+This includes a list of context documents (typically retrieved from a vector database), where each entry contains the text used for grounding the evaluation.
-{ "text": "..." }

 These documents help verify whether the model stayed grounded or went off the rails.